Questions and Answers

 5

 That’s completely normal — and often where theater magic begins.
-Our camps are designed to encourage confidence, creativity, teamwork, and belonging in a supportive environment.
+Our classes are designed to encourage confidence, creativity, teamwork, and belonging in a supportive environment.

 Will families get rehearsal materials?